From Lisbon to Lourinhã, we share the top museums in Portugal that offer a glimpse into the history and culture of the vibrant country.

 A little tip

 Remember to check each museum’s schedule in advance, as some of them may have unusual opening hours; as well as special exhibitions for limited periods.
 It’s also a good idea to try and book your tickets online or buy a combined tourist pass card.
-This will help you keep queuing time down to a minimum and save costs on admissions.
+This will help you keep queuing time down to a minimum as well as save costs on admissions.